pyTLEX-Team/pyTLEX/README.md

 ## What is pyTLEX?

 pyTLEX is a Python Library developed for implementing the TLEX (TimeLine EXtraction) Algorithm on TimeML Files.
 The TLEX Algorithm was first developed by Mustafa Ocal and Dr. Mark Finlayson.
-It was then develoepd into a Python Library by multiple students across several semesters at Florida International University.
+It was then adapted into a Python Library by multiple students across several semesters at Florida International University.

 ## Installation